replicatedhq/replicated-docs/docs/enterprise/image-registry-kurl.md

    To prevent this from happening, include the optional images in the `additionalImages` list of the Application custom resource.
 For more information, see [`additionalImages`](/reference/custom-resource-application#additionalimages) in _Application_.

 * **Shared Image Registries**: The image garbage collection process assumes that the registry is not shared with any other instances of Replicated KOTS, nor shared with any external applications.
-If the embedded kURL registry is used by another external application, disable garbage collection to prevent image loss.
+If the built-in kURL registry is used by another external application, disable garbage collection to prevent image loss.

-* **Customer Supplied Registries**: Image garbage collection is supported only when used with the embedded kURL registry.
+* **Customer Supplied Registries**: Image garbage collection is supported only when used with the built-in kURL registry.
 If the KOTS instance is configured to use a different registry, disable garbage collection to prevent image loss.

 * **Application Rollbacks**: Image garbage collection has no effect when the `allowRollback` field in the KOTS Application custom resource is set to `true`.
 For more information, see [Application](/reference/custom-resource-application) in _KOTS Custom Resources_.